Venix: Reception

 In its 1984 review PC Magazine found Venix functional, despite some bugs in the initial versions.
 Its use of the BIOS for accessing devices made it more portable than its competitor PC/IX, but slowed down its display processing; the disk access speed was found to be similar.
 BYTE stated that Venix on the DEC Professional and IBM PC "performed adequately," but criticized its limit on background processes.

+When the first Dhrystone benchmarks were released, only Coherent UNIX, was bench-marked on the 8088, all other PC UNIXs were bench marked on 286 processors.

+Emulation

+The 8086 version of PC/IX runs fine in an emulator.